Italian 'Alternativo' Tour

 Day 4: Bologna guided tour and ‘My Time’

 Day 5: Renaissance Ferrara and a relaxing Italian lunch

 Day 6: Ravenna and Pesaro on the Adriatic Coast

 Day 8: Raphael’s Urbino and Mussolini’s Bar Furlo

 First stop of the day will be in lovely UNESCO Heritage listed city of Urbino.
 The artist Raffaello (Raphael) was born here and we are joined by a local guide for a walking tour of the old town and through the impressive Ducal Palace.
 The Duke was incredibly rich and powerful, and the inlaid wood artistry in his small private study is simply unbelievable.
 After a relaxing lunchtime, we visit Mussolini’s favourite café, Bar Furlo.
 This was Mussolini’s favourite tea room and you will discover historic memorabilia and photos of visits.
 Time to relax as we have included an enjoyable afternoon coffee or aperitif.
-For the more active, take an easy stroll through the dramatic Passo del Furlo, now closed to cars by landslides, but kept open as a scenic walking path.
-Later, back in Montegridolfo, we will enjoy a dusk stroll around the castle hamlet, followed by dinner in the Osteria dell'Accademia.
+For the more active, take an easy stroll through the dramatic Passo del Furlo, along a scenic walking path.

 Hand Selected Experience

 Mussolini’s favourite stopping point